iconindicators/appindicators/CONTRIBUTING.md

 where each indicator is built upon `indicatorbase`.

-Rather than have a separate top-level project for each indicator, `indicatorbase` has `pyprojectbase.toml` and each indicator has its own `pyprojectspecific.toml`.
+Rather than have a project for each indicator, `indicatorbase` has `pyprojectbase.toml` which covers the fields common to all indicators and each indicator has its own `pyprojectspecific.toml` for variations.
 When building a `.whl` for release to `PyPI`, `pyprojectbase.toml` and `pyprojectspecific.toml` are merged to create a `pyproject.toml`.

 Similarly for `MANIFESTbase.in` and `MANIFESTspecific.in`, if an indicator uses a manifest.

-Files common across all indicators such as `.desktop` and various `bash` scripts differ slightly by some tags which are replaced during the build to create specific versions for the indicator.
+Files such as `.desktop` and various `bash` scripts are common enough across all indicators that they only need tags replaced during the build to create specific versions for an indicator.

 ---